Even Function in Excel

 It will return, “Odd.”
 Similarly, you can drag it to the rest of the cells.

 This can be alternatively done by using the ISEVEN in excel.
 This function returns TRUE and FALSE statement

-In this EVEN function example, suppose you have a list of items needed to be packed.
+In this example, suppose you have a list of items needed to be packed.
 Similar items will be packed together.
 The items can be packed in a pair.
-You need to order the number of packing material required for each item.
+You need to order the number of packing materials required for each item.
 As a precaution, you decide to order an extra packing material for each item.

 The syntax for an item C4 and its quantity in D4, the syntax is given as: